Choosing a tenant wisely

 A deposit, or rental guarantee, is a form of financial insurance that all landlords can request from their tenants.
 It is designed to cover the obligations under the rental contract.
 This cash sum is transferred by the tenant or guaranteed by a bank, and can be used by the landlord to cover damages or unpaid rent.

-It can amount to up to three months’ rent paid in advance.
+It can amount to a maximum of two months’ rent (previously three) paid in advance.
 It doesn’t matter where the money comes from – that’s up to the tenant.
 For you, it acts as financial insurance and a guarantee of commitment from the tenant.
 This deposit can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.

 Ask the experts